dturch/SVGParser/README.md

-# CIS*2750 Assignment 3 - README
+# SVG Image Parser - README
-## Installation and init Start of Node App
+## Installation and init Start of Node Server

-## Note: tested and used on Node.JS 12.13.0
+#### Note: tested and used on Node.JS 12.13.0 !!

 ### 1. npm install
-- run 'npm install' command in the root of SVGApp/ directory
+- run 'npm install' command in the root of 'SVGApp' directory

 ### 2. create libsvgparse.so
-- go to parser/ directory
+- go to 'parser' directory
 - run 'make' commmand
-- make will create libsvgparse.so in root of SVGApp/
+- make will compile shared library 'libsvgparse.so' in root of 'SVGApp' directory

 ### 3. Running Server
-- go to root of SVGApp/ directory
+- go to root of 'SVGApp' directory
 - run 'npm run dev xxxxx' command (where xxxxx is port number of your choice)

 ### 4. Access in Browser